Earth Notes: Saving Electricity and GasUpdated 2021-08-18 17:07 GMT.

 Against that we have a newborn in the house this month which means more heat, washing and drying (and no chance to dry outside on the line).

 In 2008 we consumed just over 2MWh of electricity (<6kWh/d).
 We exported/generated 0.9MWh (solar PV, resulting in net consumption ~3kWh/d).
 Total mains natural gas consumption was well under 9MWh.

 We had our single-glazed front door replaced with a double-glazed unit.
 We had an internal door fitted to our living-room, absent since move-in.
 We hope that both will reduce heating demand and improve comfort.

 For 2009 daily electricity consumption is down to a little over 5kWh (5 units).
-On average the solar PV generates much more than we use, exporting a net excess of about 1MWh (1000 units) per year to the grid.
+On average the solar PV generates much more than we use.
+We export a net excess of about 1MWh (1000 units) per year to the grid.

-In March--August 2009 (inclusive) the solar PV generated just over 2MWh with the increased output from the expanded system matching our expected consumption for the whole year.
+In March--August 2009 (inclusive) the solar PV generated just over 2MWh.
+The increased output from the expanded system matched our expected consumption for the whole year.

 Gas consumption for cooking, hot water and radiators has been a little over 6MWh for the year, down from ~9MWh/year previously.

 As a result our net carbon footprint for the house is a little over 0.7tCO2/y.
 Maybe one eighth of that from before we started energy conservation, and possibly less than one-sixth of an average UK house's (based on 3.3MWh/y typical electricity use at 0.43tCO2/MWh thus 1.4t, and 18MWh/y gas at 0.19tCO2/MWh thus 3.4t, so 4.8tCO2/year total).

 In March we were assessed to be a 'SuperHome' (number 119), with nominal carbon savings (ignoring our PV) of 62%.